 The JBE must be allowed to terminate the contract if expected or actual funding is withdrawn, reduced, or limited in any way before the expiration of the contract.
-If the contract does not contain a termination for convienience clause providing for termination in time to avoid a period where there are insufficient funds available for payment then the- contract must contain a clause allowing termination in the case of nonavailability of funds.
+If the contract does not contain a termination for convenience clause providing for termination in time to avoid a period where there are insufficient funds available for payment then the contract must contain a clause allowing termination in the case of nonavailability of funds.
 The JBE must provide the Vendor with written notice of such a termination.

 In the event of a termination, in whole or in part, due to the nonavailability of funds, the Vendor will be paid for goods or services satisfactorily rendered up to the effective date of termination.
-The Vendor will also be released from any further obligation under the contract with respect to the cancelled portion of the contract.